Machine Learning Assessment: implications to cybersecurity: Nonparametric Methods for Estimating the Error Rate of a Classification Rule

 \subsubsection{The 0.632+ Bootstrap Estimator}

 The .632 estimator reduces the bias of the apparent error.
-But for over-trained classifiers, i.e., those whose apparent error tends to be zero, the .632 estimator is still downward biased. \cite{Breiman1984ClassificationAnd} provided the example of an over-fitted rule, like $1$-nearest neighbor where the apparent error is zero.
+But for over-trained classifiers, i.e., those whose apparent error tends to be zero, the .632 estimator is still downward biased.~\cite{Breiman1984ClassificationAnd} provided the example of an overfitted rule, like $1$NN where the apparent error is zero.
 If, however, the class labels are assigned randomly to the predictors the true error rate will obviously be 0.5.
-But substituting in (\ref{eq93}) gives the .632 estimate of $.632\times.5=.316$.
-To account for this bias for such over-fitted classifiers, \cite{Efron1997ImprovementsOnCross} defined the \textit{no-information error rate} $\gamma$ by:
+But substituting in (\ref{eq93}) gives an estimate of $.632\times.5=.316$.
+To account for this bias for such over-fitted classifiers,~\cite{Efron1997ImprovementsOnCross} defined the \textit{no-information error rate} $\gamma$ by:

 where $F_{ind}$ means that $x_{0}$ and $y_{0}$ are distributed marginally as $F$ but they are independent.
 Or said differently, the label is assigned randomly to the predictor.
 Then for a training sample $\mathbf{t}$, $\gamma$ can be estimated by: